What’s it like shopping at Sam’s? This mom of 6 kids made a trip to see which bargains were great, and which prices just

 (Still $4.98 in 2023!)

 The fresh boneless, skinless chicken breast was $1.99…which is the same price I find it every week at Kroger.

-BUT, the frozen boneless skinless chicken breast is $1.70 per pound.
+BUT, the bags of frozen boneless skinless chicken breast is $1.70 per pound.
 I always get a bag of those.